 Instagram’s business pages include a more robust bio that can include a website URL, street address, and directions for the location.
 The page also includes a contact button beside the profile photo that can be programmed to allow customers to either call or email businesses straight from their Instagram page.

 Once a business profile is added, business page owners will have access to a mobile ad tool that will allow them to convert their organic posts into sponsored ads within the app itself.
 To learn more about marketing on Instagram, click here.

 As with Facebook, any boosted posts can be targeted to a specific audience for a specified length of time.
-Businesses will be able to test market a post for free and if there is a lot of engagement, easily turn it into an ad.
+Businesses can test market a post for free and if there is a lot of engagement, easily turn it into an ad.

 Business accounts also offer insights that can help you understand who is engaging with your business.
 Admins will now be able to quickly view details on their most popular posts as well as data such as reach, impressions and total engagement for each post.
 For businesses that are also looking for more information on their followers, Instagram will also provide user details including gender, age, and location.
 There is also a Professional Dashboard, where you can track your performance, access and discover professional tools, and explore educational information curated by Instagram.
 All analytics are available on mobile only at first, but this may change later.